 Gaaiho PDF Reader 'only' offers direct support for accessing cloud files via Dropbox, but the ability to add other WebDAV servers gives it a level of flexibility that you won't often find elsewhere.

-The All PDF reader by Robert Londo is an independent app that's free to use but run by apps.
-While there are a number of other PDF readers that may initially seem similar, PDF Reader itself comes with some nifty tools to help with handling PDF files that are often charged-for features in other apps.
+All PDF is an independent PDF app that's free to use but run by ads.
+While there are a number of other PDF readers that may initially seem similar, All PDF itself comes with some nifty tools to help with handling PDF files that are often charged-for features in other apps.